 Being freed for uniquity enables us to give the world (our present world) when asked, for the sake of a unique being who asks to be known as unique.
 This is love.

-I am not sure I can say I fully believe this vision, and I am aware it is fraught with difficulties (including performative contradictions in this very post), but the beauty of the vision cannot be denied and it has the virtue of presenting an alternative to the intuitions of conventional wiseness.
-Plus, it would be the most liberal metaphysics imaginable.
+I am not sure I can say I fully believe this vision, and I’m aware of its self-contadictions, but the beauty of the vision cannot be denied and it has the virtue of presenting an alternative to the intuitions of conventional wiseness.
+Plus, it would be the most liberal metaphysics possible.